Skip to main content

 Do & Don’t - Season’s Greetings That Avoid Generic Cards

-A season’s greeting has to be broad, but it should not feel blank.
-The right wording respects different celebrations while still sounding personal, warm and easy to send.
+A season’s greeting needs to be broad, but it shouldn’t feel blank.
+The right wording respects different celebrations while still sounding personal, warm, and easy to send.

 What Makes the Greeting Feel Generic